jeevannavar/personal-website/_posts/theGrimes/2021-02-19-Influencing-for-Dummies.md

 ---
 title: Unfluencers Anonymous expands For Dummies series with *Influencing For Dummies*
-summary: Book now a recommended reading for Nation for NaMo Aspirants
+byline: Book now a recommended reading for Nation for NaMo Aspirants
 author: eggsy
 category: thegrimes
 layout: grimes_post